juttle/juttle/test/runtime/specs/juttle-spec/user-defined-reducers.spec.md

   * Cannot use a block at the top level of a reducer.

-## Can't contain assignments
+## Can't contain expression statements

 ### Juttle

     reducer r() {
-      v = 5;
+      5;
     }

     emit

 ### Errors

-  * Cannot use an assignment at the top level of a reducer.
+  * Cannot use an expression statement at the top level of a reducer.

 ## Can't contain `if` statements